 During their third year, students not funded for research in year 2 can edit and resubmit applications for research support, or modify projects and submit anew.
-Students will develop a final year independent study project, submit to I.S. committee, and make revisions to receive approval by April.
+Students will develop a final year independent study project, submit to the Biology independent study committee, and make revisions to receive approval by April.